-The United Nations Information Service in Geneva
+On the occasion of the UN Climate Summit 2014, the United Nations Information Service in Geneva

-, in collaboration with the Graduate Institute of International and Development Studies
+and the Graduate Institute of International and Development Studies

 Ciné ONU Geneva